Slag

 Of the total amount of radiation that the average person in the United States is exposed to in a year, 50% comes from natural sources and 48% from medical exposure to patients.
 Consumer products and other activities account for 2%.

-Factors That Affect Your Ratiation Exposure
+Factors That Affect Your Radiation Exposure

 Despite the benefits of radiation in our modern world, increases in exposure to radiation have been linked to increases in cancer rates.
 For that reason, the phosphorus slag program seeks to reduce exposure to radiation for residents of southeast Idaho.